For a tasty way to use leftover salmon, mix it with Minute® Rice, spinach, radishes and vinaigrette. It’s a quick and easy meal!

 The two are actually very similar as baby spinach is just spinach that has been harvested earlier.
 In terms of taste, baby spinach has a sweeter taste and a more tender texture than more mature spinach.

-The best way to cook your salmon is to use nothing higher than a medium heat.
+The best way to cook salmon is to use nothing higher than a medium heat.
 When you think your salmon is done, try pressing down on it with a fork or your finger.
 If the salmon flesh easily flakes that means it is done cooking and you can remove it from the heat.

 Once you’ve mastered cooking salmon, take a look at this Southwest Barbeque Salmon and White Rice recipe or this Tiktok Salmon Bowl.
 For something warm and comforting, you can also make this Salmon and Rice Chowder.